 AGEP results show that in the Zambian context, programs that seek to improve outcomes for a wide range of vulnerable girls must address underlying economic and social constraints surrounding them.

 Results indicate the following recommendations:

 - “Safe Spaces” alone are insufficient to lead to sustained changes for vulnerable girls.
 Programs to empower girls must be girl-centered, but they also need to engage the broader community.
-Norms on gender and violence won’t change without engaging those that influence girls’ lives.
+Norms on gender and violence will not change without engaging those that influence girls’ lives.

-- Even when well-designed, pervasive poverty can limit the success of health and nutrition interventions.
-Underlying economic constraints at the household level may need to be addressed in order to see longer term change for girls
+- Even when health and nutrition interventions are well designed, pervasive poverty can limit their success.
+Underlying economic constraints at the household level may need to be addressed in order to see longer term change for girls.

 The Zambian government, the UK Department for International Development, and implementers working with adolescents in Zambia are using AGEP evidence to shape the future of adolescent girls’ programs in Zambia and the region.
 The AGEP findings are applied to new program designs and used to strengthen current programs for adolescents to ensure that programs are evidence-based.
 For example, the Council has provided technical assistance to the DREAMS Initiative’s implementing partners in Zambia on how to integrate the lessons learned from AGEP into their HIV prevention programs with adolescent girls.
 Data from AGEP are also available through the GIRL Center’s Adolescent Data Hub.